Oliver Skipp

-Oliver William Skipp (born 16 September 2000) is an English professional footballer who plays as a defensive midfielder for club Leicester City.
+Oliver William Skipp (born 16 September 2000) is an English professional footballer who plays as a defensive midfielder for club Charlton Athletic on loan from club Leicester City.

 Early life

 Skipp was born in Welwyn Garden City and grew up in Hertford.
 From 2003 to 2012, he attended Duncombe Primary School and Richard Hale School in Hertford.

 Club career

 Tottenham Hotspur

 Skipp started his youth career with Bengeo Tigers FC in Hertford before joining Tottenham Hotspur in 2008.
 On 29 August 2018, Skipp signed a three-year contract with Tottenham.
 He made his professional debut for Tottenham in a 3–1 EFL Cup win over West Ham United on 31 October.
 He made his league debut in a home match against Southampton, coming on as a late substitute in a 3–1 win, and made his first start on 15 December in a 1–0 win against Burnley.
 In January 2019, Skipp assisted two goals in Tottenham's 7–0 win against Tranmere Rovers in the FA Cup.

 On 17 July 2020, Skipp signed a new three-year contract with the option of a fourth with Tottenham.
 For the 2020–21, season he joined Norwich City on loan.
 Skipp scored the first goal of his career in Norwich's 3–1 win at Birmingham City on 23 February 2021.
 Skipp went on to help Norwich win the Championship and was included in the 2021 PFA Team of the Year.

 Skipp established himself as a regular starter for Tottenham in the first half of the 2021-22 season, making 18 appearances before suffering a pelvic injury in January, which saw him miss the rest of the season.
-On 20 April 2022, Skipp signed a new five-year contract with Tottenham that is set to expire in 2027.
+On 20 April 2022, Skipp signed a new five-year contract with Tottenham.
 Skipp made his return from injury in a pre-season friendly on 13 July 2022.
 On 26 February 2023, in the London derby against Chelsea, he scored the opener 19 seconds after the second half restart for his first senior goal for Spurs and his first in two years.